The art, artists, and ideas of our time

 MOCA Jacksonville was founded in 1924 as the Jacksonville Fine Arts Society, the first organization in our community devoted to the visual arts.
 In 1948, the Museum was incorporated as the Jacksonville Art Museum, and in 1978, it became the first institution in Jacksonville to be accredited by the American Association of Museums.

-In late 1999, the Museum acquired its permanent home, the historic Western Union Telegraph Building on Hemming Park, adjacent to the newly renovated City Hall, and became the Jacksonville Museum of Modern Art (JMOMA).
-The building facade was restored to its original Art Deco style, while the interior was completely refurbished to house the Museum’s galleries, which feature its permanent collection as well as traveling exhibits, educational facilities, a theater/auditorium, Museum Shop and Cafe.
+In late 1999, the Museum acquired its permanent home, the historic Western Union Telegraph Building on James Weldon Johnson Park, adjacent to the newly renovated City Hall, and became the Jacksonville Museum of Modern Art (JMOMA).
+The building facade was restored to its original Art Deco style, while the interior was completely refurbished to house the Museum’s galleries, which feature its permanent collection as well as traveling exhibits, educational facilities, a theater/auditorium, and more.
 In 2000 a series of preview exhibitions opened in a temporary exhibition space.
 Total renovation of the 60,000 square foot, six-floor facility was completed in 2003, culminating in a grand re-opening in May of that year.

 After moving to its downtown location, the Museum experienced rapid growth in both the sizes of its membership and Permanent Collection.
 The many substantial additions to the collection increased not only its quality, but also its size to almost 800 pieces.
 After completing a recent review of the current scope of the Museum’s collection and exhibitions, discussions were held regarding the distinctions between modern and contemporary art, as well as the Museum’s mission and vision for the future.
 It was decided that in order for the Museum to convey a strong sense of identity and purpose to both the community and other art institutions across the country, its name should change.
 Therefore in November 2006, JMOMA became the Museum of Contemporary Art Jacksonville.